Expanding Art and Culture into Society

 The Takaoka Art Museum hosts graduation exhibitions for students of both the School of Art and Design and the Graduate School of Art and Design, which are organized with the cooperation of individuals from the region.
 Graduates of both the faculty and the graduate school strive to rise to this challenge, meeting the responsibilities required of them to exhibit their works.
 Current students are also assigned roles, performing PR or working on event-related activities.

-Exchange and
+International Exchange and Study Abroad

 The University of Toyama conducts a wide variety of international exchange activities with many universities and research institutions.